 Robert is a graduate of Dallas Christian College, where he earned his B.A. in Biblical Studies, with a Biblical Languages minor and Dallas Theological Seminary with a ThM in New Testament Studies.
 He has served in numerous churches at various capacities, including in children’s ministry, as a youth pastor, as a young adults’ minister, as an adult Bible teacher, and as a member of rotating preaching team.

 Robert’s vision for church ministry is based largely on Ephesians 4 (and the Apostle Paul’s “body of Christ” metaphor) where we are told that God has gifted leaders for the purpose of equipping and empowering everyone in the church to participate in the work of ministry to accomplish God’s mission in the world.
 Robert is passionate about expository preaching, in-depth Bible study, biblically informed worship, and the duty of Christ’s church to make disciples of Jesus by being “salt and light” in the world and reflecting God’s goodness for his glory.

-Robert and his wife Jacquie have a 5-year-old son, Urijah.
+Robert and his wife Jacquie have three children, Urijah, Hope, and Cohen.
 They enjoy drinking good coffee, eating good food, cooking, reading, family time, and watching the Dallas Cowboys.

 Bonnie Tordy has been the Director of Christian Education and Youth at Kenmore Baptist Church since 1987.
 She is a graduate of Houghton College and has worked on church staffs since age 18.
 She is a native Buffalonian and has a caring heart for the people of Kenmore.